mjwhitta/hilighter/README.md

 $ echo "Hex color codes!" | hl ffffff on_ff0000
 ```

-Technically this is just calling methods from the String class so you
+Technically this is just calling methods from the String class on each
-can also do:
+line of input, so you can also do:

 ```
 $ cat some_bin | hilight dump